 In Herpetology 101, discover the differences between an amphibian and a reptile by examining some of the Museum's Animal Ambassadors - like the leopard frogs and corn snake - up close!
-Participants are given a unique animal to personify throughout the class and will use their own observations to decide whether they are reptiles or amphibians.
 Then, as a group, collaborate to guess which group the mystery animal belongs in!
-Finally, compare habitats and design a home that meets your assigned creature's needs.
+Finally, compare habitats and design a home that meets a reptile or amphibian's needs.